In my brief blogging hiatus, you can catch me on twitter @jenbo1. I'll be back soon though!

 Social media has chipped away at the foundation of traditional donor-engagement models.
 A new study highlights the realities of donor behavior and how organizations can redesign their outreach strategies to be more effective.
 Fantastic article.
 Nonprofits and those involved with fundraising, please take the time to read and reflect on how you can reshape strategies… Continue reading The Permanent Disruption of Social Media

 Recently, I’ve gotten a few lovely out-of-the-blue emails from people who read this blog.
 I’m humbled and want to thank everyone for listening to my miscellaneous thoughts and reflections, and together exploring my passions, questions, and ideas.
-It’s fun for me to write, and it pushes me to think bigger and have conversations I wouldn’t otherwise have.
-I hope that the occasional post does that for you, too.
+It’s fun for me to write, and it pushes me to think bigger and have conversations I wouldn’t… Continue reading A most sincere thank you.

 Social Media Posting Guide for Nonprofits.
 Pretty solid.

 An hour ago, a few tweets had eyewitness accounts and suspicions and questions flying around the Twitter.
 Was it a jumper?
 A bomb?
 A crazy gunman who had fired shots?
 A husband holding his wife hostage?
 In the Flatiron building?
-While I am in full support of receiving news on Twitter (and getting it sooner than anywhere else!), it’s also a reminder that it’s a double-edged sword, because the rumor mill that is Twitter resembles a game of telephone, in which there are often resemblances to truth but things that just got sincerely twisted.
+While I am in full support of receiving news on Twitter (and getting it sooner… Continue reading A game of telephone.